-As previously discussed, the project is consistent with the MDR land use designation in the Hayward 2040 General Plan.
-The MDR land use designation is intended for a mix of housing types including single-family residences and the proposed density is within the allowable density range.
+As previously discussed, the project is consistent with the LDR and MDR land use designations in the Hayward 2040 General Plan.
+The LDR land use designation is intended for single-family residential development and the MDR land use designation is intended for a mix of housing types including single-family residences.
+Additionally, the proposed density is within the allowable density range.
 The project is also consistent with the goals and policies of the Hayward 2040 General Plan, which encourage a diverse housing inventory and in-fill development.
 Furthermore, with the PD Rezone, the project meets all the applicable regulations of the Zoning Ordinance, including the development standards of the new PD District and applicable standards of the RS District.
 Therefore, the project complies with the intent of City development policies and regulations.